Breaking the degeneracy of non-canonical quartic inflation by reheating considerations: Reheating epoch

 which for $n=4$, it can be written as

-In the following, we calculate the duration of the reheating epoch $N_{re}$ for non-canonical action with power-law Lagrangian (\ref{Lagrangian}) and quartic potential (\ref{eq:Higgs}) by inserting Eqs. (\ref{eq:Hi}), (\ref{eq:rho end}) and (\ref{eq:wre4}) in (\ref{eq:Nre1}).
-Then, considering the relation between $n_s$ and $N$ from Eq. (\ref{eq:ns4}), we plot the values of $N_{re}$ in terms of the scalar spectral index $n_s$ in Fig. \ref{fig:Nre} for different values of $\alpha$ parameter according to Table \ref{tab1}.
-The red curve in this graph, corresponds to $\alpha=130$ which is obtained from the non-Gaussianity constraint.
-In this figure, the dark blue, yellow, dashed blue and dashed black curves represent $\alpha=8.6$, $\alpha=11.3$, $\alpha=18.8$, and $\alpha=110$, respectively.
-The dark (light) blue area indicates the 68\% (95\%) CL for the scalar spectral index, according to recent data of Planck 2018.
-It can be observed that despite variations in $\alpha$, there is little difference in the values obtained for the duration of reheating $N_{re}$.
-In other words, $N_{re}$ is not proportional to changes in $\alpha$.
-Therefore, in non-canonical framework with quartic potential, $N_{re}$ cannot be a suitable tool to break the degeneracy of the model with respect to $\alpha$ parameter.
+In the following, we calculate the duration of the reheating epoch $N_{\rm re}$ for non-canonical action with power-law Lagrangian (\ref{Lagrangian}) and quartic potential (\ref{eq:Higgs}) by inserting Eqs. (\ref{eq:Hi}), (\ref{eq:rho end}) and (\ref{eq:wre4}) in (\ref{eq:Nre1}).
+Then, considering the relation between $n_{\rm s}$ and $N$ from Eq. (\ref{eq:ns4}), we plot the values of $N_{\rm re}$ in terms of the scalar spectral index $n_{\rm s}$ in Fig. \ref{Nre_a} for different values of $\alpha$ parameter according to Table \ref{tab1}.
+The red curves in this graph, corresponds to $\alpha=130$, which is obtained from the non-Gaussianity constraint.
+Also, yellow, dashed blue and dashed black curves represent $\alpha=11.3$, $\alpha=18.8$, and $\alpha=110$, respectively.
+Furthermore, the dark (light) blue area indicates the 68\% (95\%) CL for the scalar spectral index, according to recent data of Planck 2018. \textbf{From Fig. \ref{Nre_a}, it can be observed that despite variations in $\alpha$, there is little difference in the values obtained for the duration of reheating $N_{\rm re}$ versus $n_{\rm s}$.
+In other words, within the non-canonical framework with quartic potential, the ($N_{\rm re}- n_{\rm s}$) relation cannot be used to determine whether the degeneracy with respect to $\alpha$ is broken.}

+\textbf{On the other side, in Fig. \ref{Nre_N} we plot the reheating duration $N_{\rm re}$ versus $\alpha$ for fixed values of the $e$-fold number $N$, as listed in Table \ref{tab1}.
+Here, a clear dependence of $N_{\rm re}$ on $\alpha$ is evident.
+Therefore, in the ($N_{\rm re} - \alpha$) panel, the degeneracy with respect to $\alpha$ can be broken, as different values of $\alpha$ yield distinguishable reheating durations.
+It is worth noting that the gray area corresponds to negative values of $N_{\rm re}$, which are non-physical and therefore excluded.} { In this regard, the condition $N_{\rm re}\geq 0$ imposes an upper bound on the duration of the inflationary epoch in the present model as $N=55.7$ and subsequently refine the upper bound on the non-canonical parameter to $\alpha=65$, as shown in Table \ref{tab1}.
+Specifically, the previously estimated constraint $\alpha = 130$, based on non-Gaussianity considerations, is further tightened to $\alpha = 65$ when the condition $N_{\rm re} \geq 0$ is applied for the case $N = 55.7$, as summarized in Table \ref{tab1}.}

-In addition to $N_{re}$, the reheating temperature $T_{re}$ can also be used to survey inflationary models and it can be calculated as follows \cite{Mishra:2021}
+In addition to $N_{\rm re}$, the reheating temperature $T_{\rm re}$ can also be used to survey inflationary models and it can be calculated as follows \cite{Martin2015,Munoz2015,Cook2015}